Running a Mail Server

 At this point, you should have a basic mail server up and running.
 There’s a bit more to do, however, if you want to provide your users with the best possible mail experience.
 This includes adding spam and virus filtering to protect your users, setting up mail clients, providing a webmail solution, and adding any extras you want, such as mailing lists.

-Outgoing spam, or spam originating from your Linode, is bad news for everyone involved.
-It annoys the recipients, and it also gives your server a bad reputation, which makes it harder for you to send legitimate emails.
-You should take steps to ensure that your Linode is not used as an “open relay” server, which would allow anyone to send messages anywhere using your server.
+Take steps to ensure that your Linode is not used as an open relay server, which would allow anyone to send messages anywhere using your server.
 To prevent your Linode from being used as an open relay, make a list of allowed domains and users for your MTA, and make sure it rejects everything else.

 There are also a few other scenarios where your server could be sending spam.
-Your server or an installed application might get hacked, one of your users might have a compromised account, or you may be sending out email messages that are getting marked as spam.
-(This is more likely to occur in the case of mass mailings.)
+If your server or an installed application are hacked, or if a user’s account is compromised, or if the emails you send are getting marked as spam by recipients.
 The best way to stay on top of outgoing spam is to keep an eye on your outgoing mail logs and pay attention to bounceback errors.

 Incoming spam can also be a problem.
 Spam filters help you deal with spam sent to your own users.
 They let you filter incoming messages based on origin, content, etc. Some spam contains viruses, which can cause more serious damage to recipients.